vivin/gradle-semantic-build-versioning/README.md

 ```
 **Notes**:

- 1. If none of the commit messages match the patterns in `autobump`, the plugin assume its default behavior and will bump the component with least-precedence.
+ 1. If none of the commit messages match the patterns in `autobump`, the plugin assumes its default behavior and will bump the component with least-precedence.
  1. Commit messages will not be checked against any pattern that is set to `null`.
-So if you are not planning on looking for patterns corresponding to certain types of version bumps or calculations, you can disable by setting them to `null` (which boosts performance slightly).
+So if you are not planning on looking for patterns corresponding to certain types of version bumps or calculations, you can disable them by setting them to `null` (which also boosts performance slightly).
 It is also useful to do this in cases where you might want to prevent certain types of bumps from happening (e.g., prevent any accidental major-version bumps until it is time to release).
 If all patterns are set to `null`, autobumping is completely disabled, and commit messages are not retrieved; this can further improve performance if you do not plan on using autobumping at all.
 You can re-enable autobumping at any time by using the default value for a pattern or by setting a custom value.

 ## Checking out a tag